 As a confirmed evolutionist, I know my unfortunate tendency to see bad news like THIS while good news meanders across my brain pan in a lower case way, was hammered into human DNA through the ages.
-After all, recognizing danger must surely confer a stronger evolutionary advantage than non-stop partying (or so I justify myself.
-Maybe I’ve just caught a case of incipient Presbyterianism).
+After all, recognizing danger must surely confer a stronger evolutionary advantage than non-stop partying (or so I rationalize.
+Always possible I’ve just caught a case of incipient Presbyterianism).

 So you won’t be surprised if I admit to sometimes having to force myself to dwell on the positive, rather than succumb to my default attitude (accentuating the negative).
 But I do know, deep down, that I have much to be thankful, especially as 2010 draws to a close.
 So I hereby declare today my gratitude day, a day to look over the year’s accomplishments, to goose my sunny side to the forefront, as it were.